- Almost 30% of your total compensation can come from benefits – making the right elections can have a big impact

-These three questions will have you on your way to making smarter, more informed decisions.
+These three questions will have you on your way to making more competent, informed decisions.
 Now let’s look at the benefits and the choices you need to make.

 The Foundational Benefits

-Disability insurance - The second main benefit offered protects your income in the event you can’t work due to a disability.
-There are two types – short- and long-term – and both can play an important role in your overall plan.
+- Disability insurance: The second main benefit protects your income if you can’t work due to a disability.
+There are two types—short- and long-term—and both can play an important role in your overall plan.
 Long-term disability is a must, and you want to cover around 60% of your total earnings.
 Short-term is optional.
 If you have a healthy emergency fund, a second income in the household, or a plan for a short disruption in income, you can pass on it.
 If a short income disruption would create issues, sign up for short-term disability.

-Life insurance - This final benefit protects you and your family from the unexpected loss of a life.
+- Life insurance: This final benefit protects you and your family from the unexpected loss of a life.
 If you are single and have no dependents, group life insurance may not be necessary.
-If you have a partner, children, or dependent adult, group life is something you need to consider.
-Employers generally offer two types of coverage – basic and voluntary.
+However, if you have a partner, children, or dependent adult, group life is something you need to consider.
+Employers generally offer two types of coverage—basic and voluntary.

-Basic insurance is often a small amount of coverage – like $50,000 or 1 times your salary – that is offered to all employees whether you opt in or not.
+Basic insurance is often a small amount of coverage (e.g., $50,000 or 1 times your salary) offered to all employees whether you opt-in or not.
 Voluntary coverage is optional coverage above the basic amount.
-It’s often offered in multiples of your salary – from 2 times to 6 or 8 times your annual pay.
-If additional insurance makes sense, you will want to compare the coverage and the cost to an individually owned life insurance policy – one that’s not offered by your employer.
+It’s often provided in multiples of your salary, 2 times to 6 or 8 times your annual pay.
+If additional insurance makes sense, you will want to compare the coverage and cost to an individually owned life insurance policy your employer does not offer.

 Retirement and the Rest of Your Benefits

-While you are allowed to make changes to your retirement plan throughout the year, open enrollment provides an excellent opportunity to review your contributions and your investments.
-Make sure you are contributing enough to get your full employer match, and increase your contributions if you can – even a 1% increase can have a big impact.
+While you can make changes to your retirement plan throughout the year, open enrollment provides an excellent opportunity to review your contributions and investments.
+Make sure you contribute enough to get your full employer match, and increase your contributions if you can – even a 1% increase can have a big impact.
 And take the time to review your investment selections to ensure the right level of risk.

-Outside of retirement, there are a growing number of ancillary – or optional – benefits being offered as employers try to meet the evolving needs of their people, and you need to know how to make the most of them.
+Outside of retirement, a growing number of ancillary or optional benefits are being offered as employers try to meet the evolving needs of their people, so it’s important you know how to make the most of them.

 Benefits will vary from company to company, but they can include student loan repayment assistance, tuition and graduate school support, health and wellness benefits like gym memberships, and even free or reduced legal services.
 These benefits can be worth thousands of dollars per year.

-Open enrollment season offers a great opportunity to elect essential benefits that protect your health, your income, your loved ones, and your future financial security and independence.
-Having a plan and making smart, informed decisions around your benefits will not only protect what matters most, but it can reduce your taxes and put more money in your pocket.
-Your benefits are one facet of a much bigger financial picture, and they are an essential piece to your overall plan.
+Open enrollment season offers an excellent opportunity to elect essential benefits that protect your health, income, loved ones, and future financial security and independence.
+Having a plan and making smart, informed decisions around your benefits will protect what matters most and reduce your taxes and put more money in your pocket.
+Your benefits are one facet of a much bigger financial picture and an essential piece of your overall plan.